Vishvam10/Jack-Chatbot-Plugin/README.md

 <br>

-This is a chrome extension that provides a powerful AI chatbot to talk to.
+This is a Chrome extension that provides a powerful AI chatbot to talk to.
 It leverages the **OpenAI's Chat API** ( `gpt3.5-turbo` ) and answers questions related to the **site that you are currently at**.

 <br>